sbpath/tagtamer/installation procedures/Tag Tamer Installation Instructions.md

 Step 2 - Deploy the CloudFormation Template downloaded in step 1 into your AWS account.
 You will need an EC2 Key Pair and a IAM Role with CloudFormation deployment permissions for DynamoDB, EC2 & IAM

-Step 3 - Verify the correct operation of the Tag Tamer Web App by browsing to https://<EC2_INSTANCE_PUBLIC_IP_ADDRESS>
+Step 3 - Verify the correct operation of the Tag Tamer Web App by browsing to https://<EC2_INSTANCE_PUBLIC_IP_ADDRESS> Where "EC2_INSTANCE_PUBLIC_IP_ADDRESS" is listed in the CloudFormation outputs.

 END OF PROCEDURE